ue22-p20/web-intro/notebooks/14-css-id-class.md

 <!-- #region slideshow={"slide_type": ""} -->
 in a nushell, the intuition behind the actual rules is that
-* if you have manually defined a property in a `style` attribute, i.e. at the exact same place as the node, it means you want this property to apply
+* if you have manually defined a property in a `style` attribute, i.e. in the very node, it means you want this property to apply
 * otherwise if you have specified an `id` this means you expect this setting to be valid on that node
 * otherwise if you have specified a `class`, it should apply
-* otherwise if the rule is based on the element, it should apply
+* otherwise if the rule is based on the element's *tag*, it should apply
-* otherwise it is a wildcard rule (you can use `*` as the selector)
+* otherwise, if it is a wildcard rule (you can use `*` as the selector)
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->